Sekihotai/switch-emulation-guide/emulation-guide.md

 ![image3](https://i.imgur.com/UeM6iWy.png)

 4. After you select the game file, click `Select Output File/Folder` and select where you want the new game file to be, make sure it's somewhere you'll remember

+5. Wait.
+Depending on how big the game is supposed to be and how powerful your computer is, it could take minutes to hours to generate the game file.

+## Playing

+1. Now that the file is done, go back into Ryujinx and click `File`, then `Load Application from File`

+2. Go to where the file is and select it

+3. Ryujinx should automatically start the game

+4. That's it!